AI · Sales · Cross-border BD

 Cultural translation gap.

-The deeper translation question that conditions whether the destination-market buyer reads back through the copilot or around it.
+The deeper translation question that conditions whether the destination-market buyer judges back through the copilot or around it.

 See the pain →